alibeknakhimov/Smart-Parking-Access/README.md

 | Relay Module (5V) | Switches the original gate button circuit |
 | 5V Power Supply   | Powers the module safely                  |
 | Reused Enclosure  | Old remote casing, adapted for PCB        |

-This simple prototype ensures easy installation and stable operation up to ~30 meters from the gate.

 ---